Simple supercuspidal L-packets of quasi-split classical groups: Depth of simple supercuspidal representations

 \begin{prop} For an irreducible smooth representation $\pi$ of $G$, the following are equivalent: \begin{enumerate} \item $\pi$ is a simple supercuspidal representation of $G$. \item $\pi$ has the minimal positive depth $1/h$. \end{enumerate} \end{prop}

 \begin{proof} By Corollary \ref{cor:min}, it suffices to show that (2) implies (1).
 Let us take an irreducible smooth representation $\pi$ of $G$ whose depth is given by $1/h$.
-Then, by Fact \ref{fact:depth}, there exists a point $\mathbf{x}\in\mathcal{A}(\G,\bfS_{\G})$, satisfying
+Then, by Theorem \ref{thm:depth}, there exists a point $\mathbf{x}\in\mathcal{A}_{\red}(\G,\bfS_{\G})$, satisfying

 By taking a conjugation, we may assume that this point $\mathbf{x}$ belongs to $\overline{\mathcal{C}}$.

 If this point $\mathbf{x}$ is the barycenter of the alcove $\mathcal{C}$, then $\pi$ is simple supercuspidal.
 Indeed, since we have $\pi^{G_{\mathbf{x},1/h+}}\neq0$ and the quotient $V_{\G}:=G_{\mathbf{x},1/h}/G_{\mathbf{x},1/h+}$ is abelian, the representation $\pi$ contains a character $\chi$ of $V_{\G}$.
 Here recall that, by Proposition \ref{prop:I-quot}, we have an isomorphism